Flexible varieties and automorphism groups: Some applications

 For a homogeneous affine variety $E=\SL_2/H$ the result follows from Proposition \ref{afhom}.
 The proof in the general case given below is based on a description of normal $\SL_2$-varieties due to Popov \cite[I]{Po5} (see also \cite[Chapter III, \S 4]{Kr}) and a Cox ring $\SL_2$-construction due to Batyrev and Haddad \cite{BH}.
-Recall \cite[I]{Po5} that every non-homogeneous affine $\SL_2$-threefold with an open orbit is uniquely determined by a pair $(h,m)$, where $m$ is the order of the generic isotropy group\footnote{Which is a cyclic group.} and $h= p/q\in (0, 1]\cap\Q$ is the height\footnote{Or rather a slope.} of the algebra of $U$-invariants, where $U\subseteq \SL_2$ is a maximal unipotent subgroup.
-Such an $\SL_2$-threefold with an invariant $(h,m)$ is denoted by $E_{h,m}$.
+Recall \cite[I]{Po5} that every non-homogeneous normal affine $\SL_2$-threefold with an open orbit is uniquely determined by a pair $(h,m)$, where $m$ is the order of the generic isotropy group\footnote{Which is a cyclic group.} and $h= p/q\in ]0, 1]\cap\Q$ is the so called {\em height} of $X$.
+The $\SL_2$-threefold with invariant $(h,m)$ is denoted by $E_{h,m}$.
 Notice that $E_{h,m}$ is smooth for $h=1$ and singular for $h<1$.

 Assuming in the sequel that $p$ and $q$ are coprime positive integers we let \be a = m/k \quad\mbox{and}\quad b = (q-p)/k ,\quad\mbox{where}\quad k = \gcd(q-p,m) \,.\ee Let $\mu_a = \langle \xi_a\rangle$ denote the cyclic group generated by a primitive root of unity $\xi_a\in \G_m=\G_m(\kk)$ of degree $a$.
 The $\SL_2$-variety $E_{h,m}$ is isomorphic to the categorical quotient of the hypersurface $D_b \subseteq \AA^5$ with equation \be Y^b = X_1X_4 - X_2X_3\ee modulo the diagonal action of the group $\G_m \times\mu_a$ on $\AA^5=\Spec\kk[X_1,X_2,X_3,X_4,Y]$ via Here the $\SL_2$-action on $D_b$ is induced by the trivial action on the coordinate $Y$, while $\langle X_1,X_2\rangle$ and $\langle X_3,X_4\rangle$ are simple $\SL_2$-modules.
 This $\SL_2$-action on $D_b$ commutes with the $(\G_m \times\mu_a)$-action and so descends to the quotient.
-This gives a simple and uniform description of all non-homogeneous normal affine $\SL_2$-threefolds with an open orbit $E_{h,m}$ via the Cox realization as the quotient of the spectrum of the corresponding Cox ring by the action of the Neron-Severi quasitorus, see \cite{BH}.
+This gives a simple and uniform description of all non-homogeneous singular normal affine $\SL_2$-threefolds with an open orbit $E_{h,m}$ via the Cox realization as the quotient of the spectrum of the corresponding Cox ring by the action of the Neron-Severi quasitorus, see \cite{BH}.

 \bproof[Proof of Theorem \ref{sl2}.]
-Let $E$ be a non-homogeneous $\SL_2$-variety with an open orbit.
+Let $E$ be a non-homogeneous singular normal irreducible affine $\SL_2$-variety with an open orbit.
 If $\dim E=2$ then $E$ is a toric surface, in fact a Veronese cone, and the group $\SL_2$ is transitive off the vertex (see \cite[II]{Po5} or, alternatively, Theorem 0.2 in \cite{AKZ}).
-So the assertion follows.
+Now the assertion follows by Theorem \ref{mthm}.